episerver/upgrade-assistant-extensions/src/EpiSourceUpdater/README.md

  from ..\src\SourceUpdater\bin\Debug\netstandard2.0  to  c:\EPI-Extension\
 ![Screenshot with EPI Server Extension](./images/Epi-Extension-items.jpg)

-Or also zip does File into a .zip File, eg. EPI.SourceCode.Updater.zip.
+Or also zip those Files into a .zip File, eg. EPI.SourceCode.Updater.zip.
 This Zip File might be a good way of how to distribute the EPI Server extension to the customers.